 The Complaint must be directed in writing to SANFL and issued within a period of seven (7) days after the decision or failure to charge after the offence has been committed.
-The Complaint request must also set out the facts and be accompanied by \$250.
+The Complaint request must also set out the facts and be accompanied by the sum of \$1000.

-The Integrity and Compliance Manager will then investigate the matter and report back in writing within seven (7) days (can extend to fourteen [14]) to Community Football.
+The Integrity and Compliance Manager will then investigate the matter and report back in writing within fourteen 1(4) days (can extend to extra [7]) to Community Football.
 The Community Football Manager will then decide if an appeal shall be heard.